myersm0/werkverzeichnis/wv/README.md

 - `add`, `new`, `set`, and `get --edit` mark the index dirty;
 - `wv index` forces an immediate rebuild.

-The 24-hour check is a safety net for changes made outside `wv`, such as manual JSON edits, Git operations, or copying/restoring the dataset.
+The 24-hour check is a safety net for changes made outside `wv`, such as manual JSON/TOML edits, Git operations, or copying/restoring the dataset.
 After a manual edit, run `wv index` when an immediate refresh is important.

 ## Maintaining composition data